The 515 best Cyber Monday 2022 deals to shop now | CNN Underscored

 • Kiehl’s: Save on premium products to keep your skin happy all winter — right now Kiehl’s is offering sitewide discounts, plus select products half off through Nov.
 29.

-• Kinship: Save on sustainably-minded skin care, SPF and more with 20% off during Black Friday — plus, get more savings come Cyber Monday.
+• Kinship: Save on sustainably-minded skin care, SPF and more up to 25% off.

 • Kitsch: Score 25% to 60% off hair products and more during this sitewide sale at Kitsch.